Community Cycling Center: History and activities

 In 2002, the CCC recycled over 30,000 pounds of material and re-used an additional 70,000 pounds.

 In 2024, the CCC celebrated its 30 anniversary.
 Shortly afterwards, it announced it was at risk of closure and launched a major fundraising campaign, which successfully raised $450,000 in 4 months, securing funding for the organization through 2025, as reported by BikePortland.

 Reception

-CCC won in the Best Bike Shop category of Willamette Week's annual 'Best of Portland' readers' poll in 2025.
+CCC won in the Best Bike Shop category of Willamette Weeks annual 'Best of Portland' readers' poll in 2025.